jotego/jtcores/cores/f1drm/README.md

 GAME PLAY
 =========

-The game uses two buttons: low gear and high gear.
-In turbo mode you press the two at the same time to set the turbo.
+The game uses two buttons: shot and jump.

 Note that by default the continue prompt is disabled.
 If you want to be able to continue, change this in the OSD.
 You can then save your settings